sacheendra/appbase-apidoc/README.md

 ## Appbase Snapshot Object
+_Appbase Snapshot Object_ is an immutable copy of the data at a location in _Appbase_.
+They can't be modified and will never change.
+To modify data, use an Appbase reference.
 This is will be passed to callbacks in all event firing.

 ### val()
 Returns the data in the form of a JavaScript object.